 Date Selection: it is recommended to use the Forecast Health (Calculated) report for a shorter recent timeframe, for example, 21 days, which will provide the analyst with the most current measurement.
 Ideally, reports like Forecast Average Discrepancy and Forecast Health Calculated Report should be run using 6 weeks, then 3 weeks, and finally 1 week.
 The analyst must understand the selected date range as selection depends on certain circumstances.
 For example, when the 2 weeks date range is selected, any anomaly in the data (cash-out, hardware failure, or neighbouring machine down for a day) will make a noticeable difference, thus leading the analyst to believe that an adjustment is necessary.
 On the other hand, if the analyst uses too much history, forecast variance can look understated.
-For example, if there is a seasonal change that the forecast is not picking up on, and the selected date range was two months, it could take several weeks for the variance to show, indicating the need to adjust.
+For example, if there is a seasonal change that the forecast is not picking up, and the selected date range was two months, it could take several weeks for the variance to show, indicating the need to adjust.

 Return To: Planning Reports